elastic/elasticsearch-js/docs/examples/proxy/README.md

 ## Project structure

-The project already comes with three endpoints:
+The project comes with four endpoints:

 - `/api/search`: run a search, it requires the `'read'` permissions
 - `/api/autocomplete`: run a autocomplete suggestion, it requires the `'read'` permissions